Last Updated: 8/28/22 | August 28th, 2022

 Spend your second day wandering around the city, and start by seeing the Independence Monument, designed by architect Vann Molyvann and inaugurated in 1958.
 It was created to mark Cambodia’s independence from French rule, though it also serves as a de facto war memorial.
 It’s one of the biggest landmarks in the city and a good place to start your day.

-Check out the Cambodian Living Arts Center, a traditional dance school and performance center where you can watch students in training and see traditional live theatre.
-This is a fun way to spend a couple of hours while learning about the artistic traditions of the country.
-You can also take part in a workshop, which last around 90 minutes and cost $15 USD per person.
+Also, be sure to check out the Cambodian Living Arts Center, a traditional dance school and performance center where you can watch students in training and see traditional live theater.
+This is a fun way to spend a couple of hours learning about the artistic traditions of the country.
+Tickets start from about $25 USD.
+Sometimes there is a dinner show as well!

 Make sure you stroll along Sisowath Quay on the Mekong River.
-The 3km walkway is busy and full of restaurants, bars, cafés, and shops.
+The 3-kilometer (1.9-mile) walkway is busy and full of restaurants, bars, cafés, and shops and makes for the perfect area to soak up the local pace of life.

 Day 3 – Sihanoukville